-a) Iron from the blast furnace contains about 96% limited uses.

-- b) Most iron is converted into steels.
+Additional guidance: a) Iron from the blast furnace contains about 96% iron.
+The impurities make it brittle and so it has limited uses.
+Knowledge of uses of blast furnace iron is limited to blast furnace iron being used as cast iron because of its strength in compression. b) Most iron is converted into steels.
 Steels are alloys since they are mixtures of iron with carbon.
 Some steels contain other metals.
 Alloys can be designed to have properties for specific uses.
-Low-carbon steels are easily shaped, high-carbon steels are hard, and stainless steels are resistant to corrosion. - c) Most metals in everyday use are alloys.
+Low-carbon steels are easily shaped, high-carbon steels are hard, and stainless steels are resistant to corrosion.
+Knowledge and understanding of the types of steel and their properties is limited to those specified in the subject content.
+Information about the composition of specific types of steel may be given in examination questions so that candidates can evaluate their uses. c) Most metals in everyday use are alloys.
 Pure copper, gold, iron and aluminium are too soft for many uses and so are mixed with small amounts of similar metals to make them harder for everyday use.
+Candidates should be familiar with these specified examples but examination questions may contain information about alloys other than those named in the subject content to enable candidates to make comparisons.